phreakyphoenix/Predicting-Bike-Sharing-Patterns/README.md

 # Predicting Bike Sharing Patterns
 Udacity Deep Learning Nanodegree Project 1 on bike-sharing patterns, created from scratch with Numpy and Pandas.\
 The original .ipynb file, an HTML convert and a markdown file for th code has been provided.\
-Do :star2: the project ad show some love.
+Do :star2: the project and show some love. :heart:

 # Your first neural network